 Role-based Access Control (RBAC)

-Role Based Access Control (RBAC) is best suited for course-grained authorization.
-This is oftern used for many of the assets in an organization that should be securerd but are not highly sensitive, are not considered a core asset and do not pose a compliance risk.
+Role-based access control (RBAC) is best suited for coarse-grained authorization.
+This is often used for many of the assets in an organization that should be secured but are not highly sensitive, are not considered a core asset, and do not pose a compliance risk.
 They generally have to be accessed by many people or only by members of a specific department.
-There may even be highly sensitive assets but those that require access to them can be grouped into roles and do not have strict requirements on where, when, how or why they can access them.
+There may even be highly sensitive assets but those that require access to them can be grouped into roles and do not have strict requirements on where, when, how, or why they can access them.

-You don’t need the flexibility of Attribute-based Access Control (ABAC), or Policy Based Access Control (PBAC) as it’s also known, role based access will suffice.
-If, however, authorization requirements become more complex with many conditions and objects, you have to look beyond RBAC and implement dynamic authorization.
+You don’t need the flexibility of attribute-based access control (ABAC), or policy-based access control (PBAC) as it’s also known, role-based access will suffice.
+If, however, authorization requirements become more complex with many conditions and objects, you have to look beyond RBAC and implement policy-driven authorization.

-An RBAC role is a selection of permissions that determine the access a user is granted based on their duties in an organization.
-In its simplest form, it can be connected to a role, a department a region, etc. Role based access enables role subsets to be created when, for instance, different people within the same employer roles need to access different information.
+A role is a selection of permissions that determine the access a user is granted based on their duties in an organization.
+In its simplest form, it can be connected to a role, a department, a region, etc. RBAC enables role subsets to be created when, for instance, different people within the same employer roles need to access different information.

 The intuitive RBAC Model

 The RBAC model is simple and intuitive at a base level.
 Let’s consider a corporate accounting department in the UK with the roles of Clerks, Accountants, and Account Managers.
-Three roles, that can access different types and levels of data.
-Using RBAC Access Control, this would mean:
+Three roles that can access different types and levels of data.
+Using RBAC, this would mean:

-- UK Accountants – can views and edit level 1 and 2 UK data
+- UK Accountants – can view and edit level 1 and 2 UK data.

 Ever-expanding Roles

 Role requirements expand quickly when using RBAC.
-Continuing with our example, for every country with a corporate accounting department, we will have the same situation.
+Continuing with our example, every country with a corporate accounting department will have the same situation.
 If it’s 20 countries we will have 60 roles.

 If the US office is the headquarters they may need access to all country data as well as the US, therefore we need to create new roles: